Rarity: Common mount with rare breed

 sound with

-deep growly chripping is warning behaviour before attack in deffense.
+deep growly chirping is warning behavior before attack in defense.

 smaller bits, but tail skin sheds as whole and gecko slides out of it.

-Whenver tail shed happends, new segnmet to it's rattle is added.
+Whenever tail shed happens, new segment to its rattle is added.
 Rattle's end segments get commonly damaged, so number of

-segments dones't tell how many shedding gecko did since birth.
+segments doesn’t tell how many shedding gecko did since birth.

-Sharpscale's scales start to harden around three months of age.
-This is
+Sharp-scale's scales start to harden around three months of age.
+This

 determined by shape of scale underneath (similar to turtle scutes).
 Segments are upper layer of scale, 1-3mm thick and have